 - Current, Minimally Invasive Techniques

-The anti-anxiety drug will be injected straight into your arm, allowing it to quickly take effect.
 IV sedation is sometimes also known as “sleep dentistry.”
 Despite that name, it doesn’t put you to sleep; you’ll merely be in a relaxed state where you can still respond to questions.
+The anti-anxiety drug is injected straight into your arm, allowing it to quickly take effect.
 The level of sedation can be adjusted as needed throughout the process.
 Your recollections of the treatment afterward may be vague (if you have any at all).

 Oral Conscious Sedation